d4mr/rolebot/README.md

 ### bot-admin-role

-The role for the admin who can use the bot
+The role for the admin who can use the bot.

 ### bot-message-channel

+Configuration options for the the channel of message posted by the bot.

 | Property | Description |
 |--------  | --------------- |